 - Asking the board to make a declaration on internal controls.

-- Making clear that we are refering to reporting, operational, and compliance controls.
+- Making clear that we are referring to reporting, operational, and compliance controls.

 Every year we produce a report on the quality of governance, and every year we see improvements.
 There’s more thought going into what’s right for each organisation — even across the FTSE 100 there’s a wide range of sectors at different stages of development.
 It’s better governance, but it also allows for more flexibility which is key for the attractiveness of UK plc.